Eastwood, Glasgow

-Eastwood is a residential neighbourhood in the city of Glasgow, Scotland.
+Eastwood (A' Choille Shear) is a residential neighbourhood in the city of Glasgow, Scotland.
 It is situated south of the River Clyde, and is part of the Newlands/Auldburn ward under Glasgow City Council.

 Description

 The Eastwood neighbourhood has a somewhat isolated location, situated in an area of low ground bounded by the Auldhouse Burn and the Glasgow South Western Line railway to the north and west, and with the only main road in and out (B769 Thornliebank Road) forming the eastern boundary on elevated ground, with the higher Mansewood neighbourhood beyond.
 The only public road in and out of the area itself is Garvock Drive which joins Thornliebank Road.
 There are multiple pedestrians access points but these all lead to Thornliebank Road.
 The neighbourhood takes its name from the larger parish of Eastwood, the original parish church of which stood in the area until it was demolished in 1781.

 In addition to the burn and railway, between Eastwood and the Carnwadric neighbourhood to the south are a cemetery (Old Eastwood) at the site of the pre-1781 church, and a set of private playing fields (Auldhouse) used by Giffnock Soccer Centre and the Giffnock Soccer Centre Foundation (from 2022).
 Prior to 2022, this area was used by Hutcheson's Grammar School, and was previously home ground of the Hutchesons' GSFP (1923–1990) and Hutchesons Aloysians (1990–2002) rugby teams and also used at times by Clydesdale Cricket Club.
 Cartcraig, the southernmost part of Pollokshaws, is a short distance away to the north, but on the other side of the burn with no direct access, the closest crossing point being on the main road at Auldhouse Bridge.

 There are a small number of commercial premises, all located on Fieldhead Square, including include Pietro's Cafe and Eastwood Pharmacy.
 Eastwood Nursery is a Glasgow City Council nursery which is also used as the local polling place on election days (as of 2022).